ChainJackson/Chain.github.io/_pages/about.md

 * **Reviewers for Scientific Journals:** Journal of the Mechanics and Physics of Solids (2024); International Journal of Mechanical Sciences (2025); Physics of Fluids (2025); Acta Mechanica Solida Sinica (2026); Chinese Journal of Solid Mechanics (2026); Journal of Sound and Vibration (2026)

 # Research Projects
 1. Fracture analysis of viscoelastic flexible piezoelectric materials, supported by *the Open Foundation of the State Key Laboratory of Fluid Power and Mechatronic Systems*, Jun.
-2026 -- Apr.2028, **Participant**, ¥ 200,000
+2026 -- Apr.2028, Participant, ¥ 200,000
 2. Symplectic contact analysis, supported by *the China Association for Science and Technology Young Elite Scientist Sponsorship Program (doctoral student special plan)*, Jan.
 2026 -- Dec.
 2027, **Principal Investigator**, ¥ 40,000
 3. Material characterization via contact analysis, supported by *the Qiushi Rising Star Program of Zhejiang University*, Jan.
 2026 -- Jun.
 2028, **Principal Investigator**, ¥ 90,000
 4. Fundamental mechanical problems in nanoimprint under multi-field coupling, supported by *the National Natural Science Foundation of China* (No. 125B2042), Jan.
 2026 -- Dec.
 2027, **Principal Investigator**, ¥ 300,000
 5. Mechanical theories and experimental methods for high-throughput characterization of long-term service performance of materials, supported by *the National Natural Science Foundation of China* (No. 12192210), Jan.
 2022 -- Dec.
-2026, **Participant**, ¥ 15,000,000
+2026, Participant, ¥ 15,000,000

 <!---
 # News